boraseo560/Interactive-Data-Vis-Sp2021/tutorial5_geographic/NOTES.md

 2. "let" vs "var" vs "const": Different ways of declaring variables

-   +var: Used before ES6, function-scoped, can be reassigned, can be redeclared +let: Introduced in ES6, block({})-scoped, can be reassigned, cannot be redeclared
+   - var: Used before ES6, function-scoped, can be reassigned, can be redeclared

+   - let: Introduced in ES6, block({})-scoped, can be reassigned, cannot be redeclared

    ```
    function fruitName() {